buildfail/scratch-profiling/README.md

 asar_investigate.py script.

 The total size for the heap dump for index.html appears to be roughly 50MB and the heap dump for about.html seems to be less than 10MB.
-While the sum total memory is roughly 300MB as measured by summing USS memory values for all Scratch processes.
+While the sum total memory is roughly 370MB as measured by summing PSS memory values for all Scratch processes.

 # To Do